Catalyst Paper: Internationalization

 Catalyst's first US investment was Snowflake Mill, which was acquired in 2008.
 Catalyst took steps to upgrade the mill, including investments to allow the plant to produce finer grades of paper.
-Snowflake was an early user of deinkling pulp and was amongst the first in the US to accept single-source recycling materials.
+Snowflake was an early user of deinking pulp and was amongst the first in the US to accept single-source recycling materials.
 This moves some of the recycling work from the recyclers, thus cutting their costs, in exchange for a stronger market position and lower raw prices.
 However, Snowflake Mill was stuck with a raw product flow which contain contaminants, such as plastic and metals.

 Elk Fall Mills was shut down on 30 November 2008.
 In addition to falling demand for newsprint, the mill increasingly failed to secure sufficient virgin fiber, as the mill used sawdust rather than woodchips as its source material.
 The 2008 recession caused a decline in demand for building materials, causing at least three of the main sawdust suppliers to Elk Fall Mill to shut down.
 This was worsened by increasing power prices and a strengthening of the Canadian dollar.

 After 2005 China started buying large quantities of old newsprint from North America, particularly from the West Coast.
 In addition to causing a shortage in recycled paper, the exports caused a steep increase in the prices.
 Combined with reduced demand for newsprint, Catalyst decided to curtail production at Paper Machine 1 from 23 December 2009.
 The following year the corporation decided to close the Coquitlam plant and permanently terminate production at Paper Machine 1 in Crofton.